-Since 2013 the Society has placed fungi well and truly ‘on the map’ by providing financial support for the inaugural ‘UK Fungus Day’ weekend of activities, encouraging our recording groups and other interested parties to join us in raising awareness of fungi and fungal science.
+Since 2013, the Society has placed fungi well and truly ‘on the map’ by supporting the UK Fungus Day weekend of activities, encouraging our Recording Groups and other interested parties to join us in raising awareness of fungi and fungal science.
 Since then UK Fungus Day has grown to involve a large number of key organisations as well as the public, including the Royal Society of Biology, Universities and Research Institutes, Plantlife, the Royal Horticultural Society, National Trust, the Wildlife Trusts, Kew Gardens, NBGW, RBGE, Cambridge University Botanic Gardens and the RSPB centres.

 - More information about the 2021 event coming soon on the UK Fungus Day website.